SCHOOL OF ENGINEERING AND COMPUTER SCIENCE

 ECS administers two "Grids" known, in administration circles, as the ECS Grid and the SCS Grid.
 You may also find these referred to as the SGE Grid and the Condor Grid respectively.
 The two are seperate.

-The ECS Grid runs under the control of a Sun Grid Engine (SGE) and exists to make use of the computing power of the School's NetBSD machines at times when they are unused, ie when they should have no one logged in at the console, eg overnight.
+The ECS Grid runs under the control of a descendent of the Sun Grid Engine (SGE) and exists to make use of the computing power of the School's ArchLinux machines at times when they are unused, ie when they should have no one logged in at the console, eg overnight.

-Jobs, usually shell scripts wrapping a number of tasks, are submitted from any ECS workstation into a simple queuing system where they remain, in turn, until an "unused" machine is able to start them.
+Jobs, usually shell scripts wrapping a number of tasks, are submitted from any ECS workstation (if your workstation is a windows machine or Mac, then you will need to login to one of the Schools servers) ,into a simple queuing system where they remain, in turn, until an "unused" machine is able to start them.
 (Note that being able to start them is not the same as being able to run them to completion).

 At present, users at the console of a machine have priority over Grid jobs running on the same machine to the extent that a Grid job will be suspended upon a machine where there is console activity, so users submitting Grid jobs should be aware that there is no guaranteed run time for any given task.
 Basically, it'll finish when it finishes